SergeiDm/CarND-Vehicle-Detection-and-Tracking/README.md

 Ideas for feature extractors and choosing values for parameters were the following:
 - Using different features extractors may help to provide stable results in different conditions: size, shape, color, postion of a car.
 - Using HLS and HSV color spaces as ones which give a good car color representation.
-- Using values of parameters which on the one hand outputs acceptable results, but on the other hand provide keep computational cost reasonable small.
+- Using values of hyperparameters which on the one hand outputs acceptable results, but on the other hand provide keep computational cost reasonable small.
 In this case, once again, HLS and HSV channel are good choice.

 For classification I used linear support vector classifier, which is a good choice for speed and accuracy.

-I also tried different parameters and classifiers, but results were worse or computational cost was higher.
+I also tried different hyperparameters and classifiers, but results were worse or computational cost was higher.
 Here are results of training classifier:
 - 51.73 Seconds to extract features...
 - Feature vector length: 372
 - 6.31 Seconds to train SVC...